Program Information

 - Distance Education (DE01) courses have no scheduled class time as these courses are online.

-- If you are a transfer student with transfer credits, contact the BOH & B.Sc.
+- If you are a transfer student with transfer credits, contact the B.Math., BOH & B.Sc.
 Academic Counselling Centre to schedule an appointment.

 - If you experience difficulties, please contact the BOH Academic Advisor for assistance.